-Two antiepileptic pregnancy registries have reported post-marketing reports of major congenital malformations in infants whose mothers were epileptic and exposed to topiramate.
+Two antiepileptic pregnancy registries have reported post-marketing reports of major congenital malformations in infants whose mothers were epileptic and exposed to topiramate during pregnancy.
 The dose and duration of topiramate from the North American Registry are unknown.
 In the UK registry, for the two oral clefts reported in infants, the maternal topiramate exposure was 200 mg and 600 mg.
 These two registries suggest the MCM rate is higher than compared to various control groups.
 These reports have been included in the label for topiramate and, if QNEXA is approved, we may be required to include these reports in the label for QNEXA.
-At the request of the FDA, we are currently conducting the Feasibility Assessment.
-If deemed feasible and the retrospective observational study is completed, the results may be included in the QNEXA label, if approved.
+At the request of the FDA, we are currently conducting FORTRESS.
+If QNEXA is approved, the results of FORTRESS may be included in the QNEXA label.
 In addition, if the risk to women of childbearing potential is deemed unacceptable, QNEXA may not be approved or any such approval may be limited to men and women of non-childbearing potential.
 If approval of QNEXA is limited to men and women of non-childbearing potential, future sales of QNEXA, if approved, would be adversely affected.